MrBenJ/modern-js-by-example/book/007-web-apis.md

 In modern JavaScript, `fetch` is most commonly used to get data from a server because it returns a `Promise`, while its predecessor, `XMLHttpRequest`, uses a callback pattern.

-While using `fetch` is more commonplace in modern JavaScript development, I still find it useful to know the basics of `XMLHttpRequest`, since there are still some web browsers (Internet Explorer) that just don't support `fetch`.
+While using `fetch` is more commonplace in modern JavaScript development, I still find it useful to know the basics of `XMLHttpRequest`, since there are still some web browsers ( Ugh...
+Internet Explorer) that just don't support `fetch`.

 ### XMLHttpRequest